 But while a Dotsero eruption would undoubtedly be a disaster in the short term for Coloradans, experts say it’s not likely to erupt anytime soon.
 Extinct volcanoes in the state include the McCoy volcano and Willow Peak, which are both located in western Colorado near Dotsero.

 Many folks hike up to the Dotsero Crater, which is a recreation site hosted by the BLM.
 This maar volcano is 1300 feet deep and 2300 feet wide.
 It’s located very close to the junction of the Eagle and Colorado rivers.

 Getting there: Take I-70 to the Dotsero exit and go east along the highway to access road 8460.
 Follow this road to the recreation site.

 - Latitude/Longitude: 39.6588, -107.03333

 - Fee: None

-Kool 107.9 outta Grand Junction shares a couple other volcanoes to visit.
+Kool 107.9 out of Grand Junction shares a couple of other volcanoes to visit.